 - papers of prominent early New Englanders in the political, religious, and military spheres

-- papers and records of eighteenth- and nineteenth-century Central Massachusetts families, voluntary associations, and businesses
+- papers and records of 18th- and 19th-century Central Massachusetts families, voluntary associations, and businesses

 Manuscript collections, like their printed counterparts, are generally limited chronologically to the period before 1877.
 Although the acquisition of manuscripts has become increasingly focused over time, AAS holds important collections in areas beyond those described above.
 Also in the manuscripts department are the Society's own archives.
 An excellent account of the Society's acquisition of manuscripts, by William L. Joyce, appears in the Society's Proceedings 89 (1979): 123-52.